muses-code-js/express-workshop-2/_steps/step0.md

 This will take a moment, and then you will be redirected to your new copy of the repository.

-Don't worry too much if you didn't understand what happened there.
-The key thing is that you now have a copy of the workshop files in GitHub.
+You now have your own copy of the workshop files in GitHub.

 ## Cloud9